futureverse/future/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Packages suggested but not available for checking: 'ncdfgeom', 'starsdata'
+    Package suggested but not available for checking: ‘starsdata’
     ```

 *   checking installed package size ...
 NOTE
     ```
-      installed size is  6.4Mb
+      installed size is  6.8Mb
       sub-directories of 1Mb or more:
-        doc   2.4Mb
+        doc   2.9Mb
         nc    1.7Mb
     ```